-Chances are that you already recognise the importance of email marketing for your business.
+Chances are that you already recognize the importance of email marketing for your business.
 Otherwise, you wouldn’t be reading this article.
 So, I don’t have to tell you that failing to reach out to your customers through email is a major loss of a valuable opportunity.

-But, as a businessperson yourself, you also know all about the tsunami of unwanted marketing emails that hits your inbox every day.
+But, as a business person yourself, you also know all about the tsunami of unwanted marketing emails that hits your inbox every day.
 You may spend hours sorting through your own inbox, looking for those few messages that are important to you.

-So, the trick here is to cut through the rubbish, and to avoid having your emails thrown out like the proverbial baby with the bath water.
+So, the trick here is to cut through the rubbish and to avoid having your emails thrown out like the proverbial baby with the bathwater.
 And that’s hard to do in an environment where the majority of emails are handled by spam filters or mass-deleted, never to be opened.

 The way to do that; to get your messages opened and read by your target market, comes down to writing an effective subject line.
 That’s right.
 The title you write will most likely be the deciding factor in whether or not your email gets read.

-So, read on to discover some useful tips on how to write effective titles for your e-mail that will not only grab your customers’ attention, but will increase your chances of having positive outcomes.
+So, read on to discover some useful tips on how to write effective titles for your e-mail that will not only grab your customers’ attention but will increase your chances of having positive outcomes.

 1. Keep it Short

 As a businessperson, you can probably relate to how often you open emails on your mobile phone, rather than your desktop in the office.
 In fact, statistics show that as much as 77% of emails that get read are opened on a mobile device.
 What does this mean to you?
 It means that on that tiny little screen, your wonderfully written and convincing subject line is going to get chopped off in the middle.
 It means your recipient won’t be able to read it at a glance.
-That dramatically reduces the chances of the message being opened, and increases the probability of a deletion.
+That dramatically reduces the chances of the message being opened and increases the probability of a deletion.

 2. Be Careful with Punctuations

-Punctuations in your subject line have a surprising impact on how a well an email message is received.
+Punctuations in your subject line have a surprising impact on how well an email message is received.
 Used properly, punctuations make you look professional and intelligent – which are definitely good things for serious business relationships.
 But if you misuse punctuations, the consequences are bigger than just looking like a dope – although that is a significant concern, too.

 Avoid practices like multiple exclamation marks, or mixing exclamation marks and question marks.
 Also, avoid using too many other symbols and punctuations, such as dollar signs, asterisks, etc. They look spammy, and using them can trigger automated spam filters, ensuring your recipient will never even know that you sent them a message.